Few know what I have emerged from.

 Rain drops patted a tune on the trees along the track as I ran a little faster along the lake.

-A little over a year ago I lived in a grand two storey home complete with a sparkling swimming pool and gleaming, modern tiles in the kitchen.
+A little over a year ago I lived in a grand two storey home complete with a sparkling swimming pool and gleaming modern kitchen.
 Today I live in a tiny cottage with a small picket fence and ants that scurry along the window sill.
 And I don’t mind.
 I am so happy with my new down sized life.
 I am so grateful.
 To this day I don’t know how I’ve done it.

 That rainy night I left with only my heels in a suitcase, my lap top and a pillow.
 Thanks to social media, I did not need to cart around all of my photo albums; many snapshots were saved on my social media accounts or my slim portable computer.